Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 Do Blue Gold Coins and Bars Exist?
 Is That Bullion Real?

 No, blue gold coins and bars don’t exist.
-Blue gold is a novelty in the precious metals bullion market and currently you can’t buy and own coins and bars made of genuine blue gold.
+Blue gold is a novelty in the precious metals bullion market and currently you can’t buy and own coins and bars made from this bluish gold alloy.

-Blue gold is brittle and crumbles easily meaning it’s unsuitable to be molded into bullion.
+Blue gold is brittle and crumbles easily.
+This means it’s unsuitable to be molded into bullion.

-The closest product I found online are these blue gold pieces Luciteria sell.
+The closest product I found online are these blue gold pieces Luciteria sells.

 What is Blue Gold?
 Is it Real?
 Is it Magnetic and Hypoallergenic?
 Does it Tarnish, Corrode and Rust?

-Blue gold is an alloy of yellow gold and indium or gallium.
+Blue gold is a real gold alloy alloy of yellow gold and either indium or gallium.
 The latter two metals give this alloy a distinct shade of blue.

-Blue gold is made of yellow gold and indium or gallium.
-Yellow gold alloyed with indium in proportions 44:56% gives blue gold.
-Yellow gold alloyed with gallium in proportions 58.5:41.5% gives blue gold.
+Yellow gold alloyed with indium in proportions 46:54% produces blue gold.
+Yellow gold alloyed with gallium in proportions 58.5:41.5% produces blue gold.

 Blue gold is used in jewelry design, specifically for high-end ornamental applications.